telegraphic/PyGSM/README.md

      ASCII files, and uses a command line interface for input.
 If you want to run this code on an ancient computer with nothing by Fortran installed, then `gsm.f` is the way to go.
      In contrast, `PyGSM` is a Python code that leverages a lot of other Packages so that you can do more stuff more efficiently.
-For example, you can view the GSM you generate in a healpy image, you can write the GSM you generate to a Healpix FITS file, and believe it or not the Python implementation is *much faster*, presumably as it's not continually serializing and deserializing to ASCII.
+For example: you can view a sky model in a healpy image; you can write a sky model to a Healpix FITS file; and believe it or not, the Python implementation is *much faster*.

 **Q. Are the outputs of `gsm.f` and `pygsm` identical?** At the moment: **no**.
 The cubic
      spline interpolation implementation differs, so values will differ by as much as